Wildcat: Characteristics

 The wildcat has pointed ears, which are moderate in length and broad at the base.
 Its whiskers are white, number 7 to 16 on each side and reach 5–8 cm in length on the muzzle.
 Whiskers are also present on the inner surface of the paw and measure 3–4 cm.
 Its eyes are large, with vertical pupils and yellowish-green irises.
 The eyelashes range from 5–6 cm in length, and can number six to eight per side.

 The European wildcat has a greater skull volume than the domestic cat, a ratio known as Schauenberg's index.
 Further, its skull is more spherical in shape than that of the jungle cat (F. chaus) and leopard cat (Prionailurus bengalensis).
 Its dentition is relatively smaller and weaker than the jungle cat's.

 Both wildcat species are larger than the domestic cat.
 The European wildcat has relatively longer legs and a more robust build compared to the domestic cat.
 The tail is long, and usually slightly exceeds one-half of the animal's body length.
 The species size varies according to Bergmann's rule, with the largest specimens occurring in cool, northern areas of Europe and Asia such as Mongolia, Manchuria and Siberia.
 Males measure 43–91 cm in head to body length, 23–40 cm in tail length, and normally weigh 5–8 kg.
 Females are slightly smaller, measuring 40–77 cm in body length and 18–35 cm in tail length, and weighing 3–5 kg.

-Both sexes have two thoracic and two abdominal teats.
+Both sexes have four pairs of teats inguinal, abdominal, pectoral, and axillary.
 Both sexes have pre-anal glands, consisting of moderately sized sweat and sebaceous glands around the anal opening.
 Large-sized sebaceous and scent glands extend along the full length of the tail on the dorsal side.
 Male wildcats have pre-anal pockets on the tail, activated upon reaching sexual maturity, play a significant role in reproduction and territorial marking.